BailableCeck/provaW3LSPD/mcm_groupwork/README.md

 By seamlessly integrating accommodations, museum recommendations, and evocative snapshots of Veneto's provinces, Fetched provides users with an immersive exploration of this captivating Italian region.

 # Flask and FastAPI Dockerized Project
 This project demonstrates a simple web application using Flask as the frontend and FastAPI as the backend.
-The frontend allows to search for a city in Veneto and the result is given by the backend using a
+The frontend allows to search for a city in Veneto and the result is given by the backend using a search bar.

-????????????????? !! #search bar !!. ?????????????????????????????

 The project is Dockerized for easy deployment.